-The target Borrowers are primarily medium-sized European and international companies who may be looking to diversify from the bank loan market or for an introduction or alternative to the established European capital markets, and for whom a PEPP could constitute a transition towards those markets.
-The PEPP market can also accommodate larger or smaller Borrowers.
-A PEPP is capable of benefitting from a guarantee of a guarantor, usually a parent or sister company of the Borrower.
+The target Borrowers are primarily medium-sized European and international companies who may be looking to diversify from the bank loan market or for an introduction or alternative to the established European debt capital markets, and for whom an ECPP could constitute a transition towards those markets.
+The ECPP market can however also accommodate larger or smaller Borrowers.
+An ECPP is capable of benefitting from a guarantee of a guarantor, usually a parent or sister company of the Borrower.